shameekagarwal/shameekagarwal.github.io/_posts/2023-07-23-snowflake.md

 - `avg_running` - average number of queries executed
   - recall that a single virtual warehouse is a cluster of compute nodes
-  - consolidation - if we have two bi applications that rarely use a warehouse concurrently, we can use the same warehouse for both of them
+  - consolidation - if we have two bi applications that rarely use a warehouse concurrently, we can use the same warehouse for both of the applications to reduce costs

   ```sql
   select